SoftUni-Internal/interactive-content/EN/03-Advanced-Function/00-Lesson-Intoduction.md

 # Table of Contents

 ## In this lesson you will learn about:

 **1. Advanced Fuctions**
-- What first-class and higher-order functions are
+- What first\-class and higher-order functions are

 **2. Currying and Partial Application**
 - How to decompose functions